[utypes] Wild edit towards more principled definitions

 that the XSD should be a final product of the Data Modeling effort.

 I think this for several reasons.
-First of all, you need to be sure that the
+First of all, you need to be sure that

-"trial and error" process to me [write the XML schema, see how the graph
+a "trial and error" process to me [write the XML schema, see how the graph

 looks like, then go back to the XSD and iterate].
 In other words, I think